1. Output information

 7. Other information

-Differences between estimates in R&D by the UK government and GERD statistical bulletins
+Differences between the GovERD and GERD statistical bulletins

-There are important differences between estimates in the R&D expenditure by the UK government andgross domestic expenditure on research and development (GERD) statistical bulletins.
-These are:
+There are important differences between estimates in the Research and development expenditure by the UK government (GovERD) and the Gross domestic expenditure on research and development (GERD) statistical bulletins.

-• as a result, UK government net expenditure on R&D has been significantly larger than the value of R&D performed in-house by the government sector itself - for example, the UK government sector reported net expenditure on R&D in the 2018 R&D expenditure by the UK government bulletin, which was approximately five times larger than the value of in-house R&D performed by the government sector reported in the GERD 2018 bulletin
+UK government net expenditure on R&D has been significantly larger than the value of R&D performed in-house by the government sector itself.
+For example, the 2023 estimate of UK government net expenditure on R&D in the GovERD 2024 bulletin was more than four times larger than the value of in-house R&D performed by the government sector in the GERD 2023 bulletin.

 UK Research and Innovation (UKRI) and research councils

-In 2018, UK Research and Innovation (UKRI) was created to bring together the UK's seven research councils, Innovate UK and Research England into one unified body.
-In the government R&D statistics, Research England, the new council within UKRI, has taken over some functions of the former Higher Education Funding Council for England (HEFCE) and so is included with the higher education funding councils (HEFCs) for Scotland, Wales and the Department for Employment and Learning in Northern Ireland, rather than as part of the UKRI sector.
+In 2018, UK Research and Innovation (UKRI) was created to bring together the UK's seven research councils, Innovate UK, and Research England into one unified body.
+When UKRI was formed, Research England, one of the bodies that make up UKRI, took over some functions of the former Higher Education Funding Council for England (HEFCE).
+Research England, therefore, is included with the higher education funding bodies for Scotland, Wales, and Northern Ireland, rather than as part of UKRI.

 In previous publications of government R&D expenditure (published in the UK government expenditure on science, engineering and technology (SET) statistical bulletin), estimates were available for research councils individually and collectively as a sector.
-In the 2018 Government R&D release, separate estimates for the research councils are no longer available as these now form part of the UKRI sector.
-The category for "research councils" has therefore been replaced by "UKRI" in the data tables for the 2018 period.
+In the 2018 GovERD release, separate estimates for the individual research councils were no longer available as these formed part of UKRI.
+The category for "research councils" was therefore replaced by "UKRI" in the data tables from the 2018 period onwards.

 Back to table of contents